bcgsc/ntEdit/README.md

 nthits -c 2 --outbloom -p solidBF -b 36 -k 25 -t 48 @reads.in

-Where @reads.in is a file listing the path to all read fastq files to kmerize note the options --outbloom and -p that must be set when using ntHits with ntEdit.
+Where @reads.in is a file listing the path to all read fastq files to kmerize note the options --outbloom and -p must be set when using ntHits with ntEdit.

 If not specifying a hard threshold (-c), and relying instead on ntCard* to identify the error kmer coverage, please run with the --solid:

 nthits -b 36 -k 50 -t 48 --outbloom --solid @reads.in

 NOTE: THIS WILL WORK WELL WITH ntEdit ONLY IF YOU HAVE SUFFICIENT READ COVERAGE (>30X), OTHERWISE SET KMER COVERAGE TO -c2 (>=20X) or -c 1 (<20X).

+Summary/Guidelines for running ntHits:

+A) Coverage <20X
+nthits -c 1 --outbloom -p solidBF -b 36 -k 40 -t 48 @reads.in

+B) Coverage 20-30X
+nthits -c 2 --outbloom -p solidBF -b 36 -k 40 -t 48 @reads.in

+C) Coverage >30X
+nthits -b 36 -k 40 -t 48 --outbloom --solid @reads.in

+Where @reads.in is a file listing the path to all read fastq files to kmerize

+-c sets a hard coverage threshold for reporting kmers (-c n : keeping kmers with coverage > n) --solid will output non-error kmers, as determined by ntCard.
+Use this option only when you don't wish to set the threshold (-c) manually.
+--outbloom simply outputs the coverage-thresholded kmers in a Bloom filter, whether it's from using -c or --solid.
+-b is the Bloom filter bit size.
+Use -b 36 to keep the Bloom filter false positive rate low (~0.0005).

 *Bioinformatics.
 2017 May 1; 33(9): 1324–1330.
 Published online 2017 Jan 5. doi: 10.1093/bioinformatics/btw832